tetris245/ULTRAbc/README.md

 * Added a GUI that will give more comfort to change your UBC settings
   - This GUI is based on the BCTweaks GUI and is under GPLv3 license (thanks to agicitag for this powerful code!)
-  - First version of this GUI for UBC comes with the following options: Buttons, Cheats, Hotkeys, Misc
+  - First version of this GUI for UBC comes with the following options: Buttons, Cards, Cheats, Hotkeys, Misc
 * Added Bondage Teacher pictures to the bg3 command
 * Optimised the bg2 and bg3 commands
+* Removed the carddesk and cardfame commands (the corresponding settings are now in the GUI)
 * Removed from the uset command the options that corresponds to settings available in the GUI